daibogh/stm-performance/README.md

 ## Experiments measures

-There are 21 experiments (5 for redux, 8 for mobx, 8 for reatom) demonstrating performance measurements in:
+There are 21 experiments (5 for redux, 8 for mobx, 8 for reatom) demonstrating performance measurements (for start update and done update in store) in:

-1. chart (with Vitory lib)
+1. chart (with Vitory lib) (x-axis: start time; y-axis: spent time for update)
 2. timings in performance tab (devtools)
-3. console.log
+3. console.log (for debug)

 ## Experiments description